 Alternatively, the reason may have been simple lack of interest.
 The passage below, from the introductory part of the first volume, contains a clue on this point.

 Mr. Guillet doesn’t state he was an abstainer, although he may have been.
 But clearly he did not patronize a tavern or bar very often if ever.
-Maybe this circumstance favoured his impressive production – over 30 volumes on different aspects of early Ontario history, so a boon for readers in another way.
+Maybe this circumstance favoured his impressive literary production – over 30 volumes on different aspects of Ontario history, so a boon for readers in another way.

 I should add that Pioneer Inns and Taverns also covered Quebec (Lower Canada) and numerous parts of New York State.
 The fifth volume is a history of English pub names and signage.